 Simulink allows you to select from several different simulation solver algorithms.
 You can access these solver algorithms from a Simulink model:

-In the Simulink model window, from the Simulation menu, select Model Configuration Parameters.
+In the Modeling tab, click Model Settings.
 The Configuration Parameters dialog box opens.

-The selections that you make here determine how discrete-time signals are processed in Simulink.
-The recommended Solver options settings for signal processing simulations are
+The selections you make in the Solver pane determine how discrete-time signals are processed in Simulink.
+The recommended Solver settings for signal processing simulations are

 Fixed step size (fundamental sample